Skip to Main Content

 Wisycom, Lectrosonics, Shure Axient and Sony DWX kits with ISED spectrum coordination through the post-2019 600 MHz re-allocation

-Canadian spectrum management is the engineering layer that decides which gear actually works.
-ISED (Innovation, Science and Economic Development Canada) holds the federal radio-frequency mandate and the post-2019 T-Mobile 600 MHz auction re-allocated the 614 to 698 MHz band away from production wireless toward mobile carriers.
-This means any kit still tuned in that range needs frequency re-coordination or retirement.
+Here is what we have to work with.
+Canadian range management is the engineering layer that decides which gear actually works.
+ISED (Fresh ideas, Science and Economic Development Canada) holds the federal radio-frequency mandate and the post-2019 T-Mobile 600 MHz auction re-allocated the 614 to 698 MHz band away from production wireless toward mobile carriers.
+This means any kit still tuned in that range needs frequency re-planning or retirement.
 CRTC governs broadcast TV channel allocation underneath the wireless work, so RF scanning the local TV white space in Toronto, Vancouver, Montreal, Calgary and Halifax happens at scout.

-The 1.9 GHz Wisycom DECT band is the cleaner option in dense urban interference corridors — the TTC subway, the Vancouver SkyTrain, the Montreal Metro and the underground PATH network in downtown Toronto all create enough RF noise that a UHF-only kit struggles on dialogue.
-TIFF, Hot Docs, Calgary Stampede, Just for Laughs Montreal and CFL Grey Cup weeks create temporary RF density spikes our coordinators flag at the production-meeting stage.
+Here is the layout.
+The 1.9 GHz Wisycom DECT band is the cleaner option in dense urban interference corridors — the TTC subway, the Vancouver SkyTrain, the Montreal Metro and the underground PATH network in downtown Toronto all create enough RF noise that an UHF-only kit struggles on dialogue.
+TIFF, Hot Docs, Calgary Stampede, Just for Laughs Montreal and CFL Grey Cup weeks create short-term RF density spikes our coordinators flag at the production-meeting stage.
 CBSA ATA carnet handles global wireless imports.
 The IATSE 891, 873 and 514 utility-sound assistants on the truck handle wireless rigging under the production sound mixer's department lead.

 FAQ